The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 4. Questioning

-Many learners are afraid to ask their teachers or their peers for help for fear of looking stupid or inattentive.
-However, it is important that a teacher creates a learning environment that encourages learners to ask for help and not to fear making mistakes.
+Many learners are afraid to ask their teachers or peers for help out of fear of looking stupid or inattentive.
+However, a teacher must create a learning environment that encourages learners to ask for help and not to fear making mistakes.

-This will avoid cementing any misconceptions or misunderstandings they may have into their long-term memory.
-Asking questions allows learners to not only consolidate their new and prior knowledge, but also enables students to figure out which topics they don’t understand as well.
+This will avoid cementing any misconceptions or misunderstandings they may have in their long-term memory.
+Asking questions allows learners to not only consolidate their new and prior knowledge but also enables students to figure out which topics they don’t understand.

-Asking questions allows learners to seek feedback and advice on how to improve or adapt their strategies so they can become better learners.
+Asking questions allows learners to seek feedback and advice on how to improve or adapt their strategies to become better learners.

 Questions might include: